 Business Management Software has undergone a lot of changes and upgrades.
-Every big organization is looking for including Enterprise Resource Planning software.
-Since long all have been using accounting software and it’s essential to know what the differences between ERP and accounting software are.
-Enterprise Resource Planning or ERP covers functional areas like Human Resources, Sales and Logistics, Finance, Production, Customer Relationship, Payroll, etc. This is used for making optimum usage of the resources of a business organization.
+Every big organization is looking for Enterprise Resource Planning software.
+Since long, all have been using accounting software, and it’s essential to know what are the differences between ERP and accounting software.
+A lot of people think that Accounting Software and ERP are interchangeable.
+However, if you’re in discussion with an expert, you will realise both can be very different.

-1. ERP has All-In-One Features
+1. ERP has All-in-One Features

 3. ERP Handles the Entire functions of an organization

 The fundamental and primary difference between ERP and accounting software is that the accounting software handles individual business accounts.
 In contrast, Enterprise Resource Planning or ERP software handles the entire business accounts and functions of an organization.
 ERP caters to all the possible functions of the business and helps to provide a platform to integrate the business functions.
 It allows for a seamless flow of information between these functions.
 On the other hand, the accounting software doesn’t provide for this kind of functionality.
 It focuses more on the statistics and numbers of resources, budgets, departments, and reports.

 4. Requirements of the Client & Organization

 ERP systems can analyze the trends, improvise on the turnover times and recognize the shortcomings.
 All these things aid in optimizing resources such as materials, manpower, machinery, etc. This feature speeds up the client’s business process as it complies with the best standards used in the relevant industry.
 The need to switch to the ERP system or continue with the traditional accounting system depends on the business.
 If the client is expecting growth, the client should opt for an enterprise resource planning system instead of a conventional accounting system.
 This will ensure that the growing business adapts well and makes optimum use of the resources.

 Bottom Line – The Future of ERP System